Phala-Network/oracle-workshop/README.md

 > ERROR: Your wasm-opt version is 91, but we require a version >= 99

-Please unisntall your current `binaryen` and reinstall the latest version from [the official repo](https://github.com/WebAssembly/binaryen/releases).
+Please uninstall your current `binaryen` and reinstall the latest version from [the official repo](https://github.com/WebAssembly/binaryen/releases).